Vaneet48/Car-Price-Predictor/README.md

 # Car-Price-Predictor
-In this project we have build a car price prediction model using Python and machine learning.
+In this project I have build a car price prediction model using Python and machine learning.
 This is a Regression Machine Learning Project.